su8/pinky-bar/README.md

 If any option depends on argument, don't put any space between the option and the argument.

-Use one option per line, do not add any '   spa' 'ce   '.
+Use one option per line.

 ```bash
 --weather=London,uk